Borrow Checking

 • After that change, the compiler realizes that b is only ever used before the new mutable borrow of a through c.
 This is a feature of the borrow checker called “non-lexical lifetimes”.

-• The exclusive reference constraint is quite strong.
-Rust uses it to ensure that data races do not occur.
-Rust also relies on this constraint to optimize code.
+• Rust also uses this constraint to optimize code.
 For example, a value behind a shared reference can be safely cached in a register for the lifetime of that reference.